Wrenbow27/WrenbowHelper/README.md

 Dream jump refill:
 Allows for a second non-buffered dream jump i.e. dtjs.
 This works by refunding the coyote time of a jump/hyper/super if it was done using the dream block's coyote time.
+While a dream jump is "stored" like this, the flag WrenbowHelper_HasDreamJump is held as true.

 Bluetooth refill:
 Requested by jantheguy